winston-92/Publication-List/README.md

 Miller, P.W.
 Orion: Hunting Stable Genes, Talk presented at: 16th Annual Conference of the Midsouth Computational Biology and Bioinformatics Society (MCBIOS).
 2019 March 28 – 30; Birmingham, AL

 Miller, P.W. and Johnson, D.L.
-Extended Automated Analysis Package using System on a Chip (E-ABAPSoC) SemiFinalist Poster Presentation.
+Extended Automated Analysis Package using System on a Chip (E-ABAPSoC) Semi-Finalist Poster Presentation.
 The Association of Biomolecular Resource Facilities meeting, Myrtle Beach, SC, April
 2018

 Miller, P.W. and Raashotte, A.M.
 Examination of Cytokinin Response Factor 7 during development, hormone, and stress response.
-Poster Presentation, delivered at The Annual Meeting of the American Society of Plant BiologistsSouthern Section, Dauphin Islan
+Poster Presentation, delivered at The Annual Meeting of the American Society of Plant Biologists-Southern Section, Dauphin Islan